 Tax Savings Beyond SALT Cap Workaround

 Business owners who make a PTET election may see other benefits on their federal returns that create total tax savings (depending on their personal situation).
-When the SALT deduction up to $10,000 is taken on a personal return, it is taken on a Schedule A after arriving at adjusted gross income (AGI).
+When the SALT deduction is taken on a personal return, it is taken on a Schedule A after arriving at adjusted gross income (AGI).
 With a PTET election, the amount of state taxes paid by the business are taken as a business deduction and reduce the amount of net income passed through to the owner.
 This effectively serves as an above-the-line deduction and lowers AGI before personal deductions are taken.

 Why does this matter?